jimbauwens/ETK/buildtools/README.md

-#TI-Nspire Project Builder v0.6 (alpha)
+#TI-Nspire Lua Project Builder v0.6 (alpha)
-(C) 2015 Jim Bauwens
+ (C) 2015 - The ETK team,
-Part of the ETK project.
+ Jim Bauwens, Adrien 'Adriweb' Bertrand

 ##License
 	This program is free software: you can redistribute it and/or modify